 ROSEN, A LEADING LAW FIRM, Encourages Block, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – SQ

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Block, Inc. (NYSE: SQ) between November 4, 2021 and April 4, 2022, both dates inclusive (the “Class Period”), of the important December 12, 2022 lead plaintiff deadline.
+NEW YORK, NY / ACCESSWIRE / November 12, 2022 / Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Block, Inc. SQ between November 4, 2021 and April 4, 2022, both dates inclusive (the "Class Period"), of the important December 12, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Block securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.